durchflieger/ff-vdr-coreelec-n2-odroid-repo/README.md

 ## List of available addons:

 ### Addons for CoreELEC-Version: 19.4
+To use this version download and copy this [ff-vdr repository kodi addon](https://durchflieger.github.io/ff-vdr-coreelec-n2-odroid-repo/19.4/ff-vdr-repository/ff-vdr-repository-19.4.100.zip) to your device.

 | Addon | Version |
 | ----- | ------- |